trichl/TickTagOpenSource/README.md

    * The tag is activated and will start sampling GPS data after 30 seconds (default configuration, can be changed)

 # After the Activation (Data Sampling)
+* After the activation delay, the tag starts blinking green every second and tries to get the current time via GPS satellites.
+If it can’t obtain the time within 120 seconds, it will sleep for 15 minutes and will try again.
+   * IMPORTANT: If blinking configuration is set to false the tag will completely stop blinking at all after getting the current UTC time
+   * If you have configured the tag to only sample GPS at certain times:
+       * IMPORTANT: Before attaching the tag to the animal (e.g., the day before): go outside, activate the tag, wait until it starts blinking, wait until the green LED stays on for 2 seconds (tag got the time and went to sleep mode).
+* The tag samples GPS data (continuously or from time to time, depending on the configuration)
+* The module deactivates itself if the battery voltage is low (default configuration: 3.3V) or if the memory is full (maximum 13,100 fixes)

 # Data Download and Memory Reset